zdne/briefed/docs/Features.md

 ## Later / TBD

 - [ ] Twitter engagement scoring: Further improvement to briefing pre-qualification (see below)
+- [ ] TBD: Hook Apify to read linked in posts
 - [ ] Run sync / briefing periodically
 - [ ] TBD: Remote MCP
 - [ ] TBD: Turn this into a service